DanielEgan/ContainerTraining/README.md

 You now have your first kubernetes cluster in Azure.

+### Taking a look around
 Before we deploy our application to the cluster, lets take a spin around what was created.

 If you go to the portal and look at the resource group you created your cluster in **todov1rg**

 ![](https://raw.githubusercontent.com/DanielEgan/ContainerTraining/master/images/k8s2.png)

 you will notice that there is only one item that relates to the cluster in there, the service itself.
+This is the pointer to the master node and is managed for you by azure (patching, upgrading, etc...).
+You don't have access to the master node.

 ![](https://raw.githubusercontent.com/DanielEgan/ContainerTraining/master/images/k8s3.png)